 |Bank||APY||Minimum deposit for APY|

-Note: The APYs (Annual Percentage Yield) shown are as of May 21, 2020.
+Note: The annual percentage yields (APYs) shown are as of Oct.
+12, 2021.
 The rates for some products may vary by region.

-Above are the top widely available 6-month CD rates.
+Above are the top widely available six-month CD rates.
 Compare these offers, then calculate how much interest you would earn when your CD matures.

-Savers looking to get a little extra boost and lock in a yield for a set period of time often look into certificates of deposit (CDs).
+Savers looking to get a little extra boost and lock in a yield for a set period of time often consider certificates of deposit.
 A CD can help you work toward your savings goals, whether they’re long-term or short-term.

-CD yields tend to follow the path of Treasurys and may be impacted by the Federal Reserve’s actions.
+CD yields tend to follow the path of Treasurys and may be impacted by Federal Reserve actions.
 However, once you lock in a yield, you can expect it to be consistent for the entire term of the CD — even if rates fall.

-Here’s what you need to know about using a 6-month CD to your advantage.
+Here’s what you need to know about using a six-month CD to your advantage.